Supporting imagery

 As you can see, there is a lot more technology in this console than meets the eye.

-Another interesting feature was that by allowing the CPU to alter the frame-buffer, it provided developers with the ability to construct their own renderer if the VIP wasn’t enough for them.
-This is what some games relied on to present their innovative graphics.
-For instance, ‘Red Alarm’ implemented a scenery constructed with polygons rendered by the CPU.
+Another noteworthy feature was the CPU’s ability to alter the frame buffer directly, providing developers with the flexibility to construct their own renderer when the VIP wasn’t enough for them.
+This is what some games relied on to showcase their innovative graphics.
+For instance, Red Alarm implemented a scenery composed of 3D wireframes rendered by the CPU.

 Audio

-There’s also a basic envelope control for each channel that makes the volume grow or decay over time.
-The fifth channel supports more effects, namely a sweeping function to progressively shift the frequency and a modulator to alter the waveform based on some values stored in the internal RAM.
+The fifth channel offers more effects, namely a sweeping function to progressively shift the frequency, and a modulator to alter the waveform based on values stored in the internal RAM.

-The sixth/last channel can only output noise.
+Meanwhile, the sixth/last channel can only output noise.

 Output